Cspeisman/Elm-task-list/readme.md

 ### Build instructions
 This app should be super simple to get running locally.

 #### First
 [make sure you have elm installed](http://elm-lang.org/install)

+Warning!! this app currently only works with elm 0.16 and will break with 0.17

+_I am currently in the process of upgrading it to 0.17_

 #### Build
 run: